 If you’re promoting an app on several markets, you have to track its usage in all of the app stores.
 Learn how users interact with the app in different countries and regions and adapt your monetization strategy.
 Find out how easily the users complete actions and proceed to the next levels.

 Let’s say your Ranju app works great on the US market — you’ve found your niche, attracted interested users and successfully implemented the monetization strategy.
 But in Japan, the majority of players consider the app too easy.
-They progress too fast and don’t spend enough time in the app to view ads or buy rewards.
+They progress too fast and don’t spend enough time in the app to view ads or buy boosters.
 To be successful, the app needs to be adapted for the local market, with more difficult levels or diversified gameplay.

 Mistake # 4.
 You haven’t adapted monetization strategy for the localized version